 Firstly we recommend reading the article named building a shed base.
-Once a level shed base is laid (it is imperative to be level to ensure that the shed can be assembled correctly), the shed can be built in little time following the provided step by step instructions.
+Once a level shed foundation is laid (it is imperative to be level to ensure that the shed can be assembled correctly), the shed can be built in little time following the provided step by step instructions.
 We would recommend a general fixing kit to include a hammer, powered screw driver, etc ready to assemble this building.
 BillyOh sheds come complete with a full fixing kit including all screws, nails, door fixings, etc sufficient to assemble the shed.

 Lay Out The Shed Floor